densmoreb1/HypertrophyApp/README.md

 ## TODO for Release 1.0

+- Create the current workout page
+- Pick a day, then it shows what the workout is or was on that day
+- Add a charts page to see progress of exercises over time
 - ~~SQL script for basic entries~~
 - ~~Create the create meso cycle page~~
 - ~~Meso page needs to pull from database~~